 Security is always a key concern, so if a home improvement can add space, increase kerb appeal and protect your home from intruders, it’s well worth the investment.
 A porch adds a secure barrier around your front door, acting as an extra line of defence against burglary.

-If you’re considering building a porch, the next question you need to ask is: do I need planning permission?
+If you’re considering adding a porch, the next question you need to ask is: do I need planning permission?
 Fortunately, in many cases, porches fall under what is called a “permitted development”.

 What Is a Permitted Development?

-The guidance on permitted development states that a porch:
+The guidance on permitted development states the following planning rules apply:

 There are additional considerations if the property is Grade 2 listed or in a designated conservation area, but the above criteria apply for the majority of residential homes.
-If you’re uncertain, we advise contacting your local authority, which will be able to advise on planning permission porch requirements.
+If you’re uncertain, we advise contacting your local authority, which will be able to advise on requiring an application for planning permission.

 Applying for Planning Permission to Build a Porch